 How will I know if I’ve done the right thing?

-Once Binder has launched you’ll know you that you have been successful if your browser looks something like the images below:
+Launching Binder may take a couple of minutes.
+Once Binder has launched, you’ll know that you have been successful if the circles have stopped spinning and your browser tab looks something like the image below:

-To open a notebook, simply click on the notebook name (in a light blue colour).
+Once Binder is open, to open a notebook simply click on the notebook name (in a light blue colour).
 For example, clicking on notebook-01-getting-started.ipynb should give you a view something like this:

 Downloading Lessons (more Advanced)